-The Ministry of Health, Social Affairs and Equality is the representative of Spain for SNOMED International and, specifically, the General Sub Directorate of Health Information and Innovation within the General Direction of Public Health, Quality and Innovation is the responsible for undertaking initiatives aimed to develop SNOMED CT as the reference clinical terminology for the NHS.
+The Ministry of Health, Consumer Affairs and Social Welfare is the representative of Spain for SNOMED International and, specifically, the General Vice-Directorate of Healthcare Information within the General Direction of Public Health, Quality and Innovation is the responsible for undertaking initiatives aimed to develop SNOMED CT as Spain's reference clinical terminology.

 The Electronic Health Record is widely spread in Spain but it has become necessary to use standards to allow semantic interoperability between the different systems in order to provide the citizens and professionals with access to relevant clinical information at any point.